-We are proud to bring together an outstanding team of speakers for this historic conference.
-From the worlds of academia, politics, law, and sociology and with perspectives of economics and history, this event will be an engaging and all-embracing celebration of the 50th anniversary of the UAE Constitution.
-This wealth of expertise is sure to offer a post-conference archive of unrivalled historical value and interest for a myriad of institutions and individuals alike.
+The Conference brought together an outstanding team of speakers for this historic conference.
+From the worlds of academia, politics, law, and sociology and with perspectives of economics and history, the event was an engaging and all-embracing celebration of the 50th anniversary of the UAE Constitution.
+This wealth of expertise has to offered a post-conference archive of unrivalled historical value and interest for a myriad of institutions and individuals alike.

 HIS EXCELLENCY ZAKI ANWAR NUSSEIBEH

 His Excellency Zaki Anwar Nusseibeh is Cultural Adviser to HH the President of the UAE and the Chancellor of the United Arab Emirates University.

 His continuous government service began in the 1960s, as personal interpreter and adviser to Sheikh Zayed bin Sultan al Nahyan, founding President of the UAE.
 After holding leading positions developing national culture, tourism, and heritage authorities he became Minister of State in the UAE Government, to establish the

 Office of Public and Cultural Diplomacy in the Ministry of Foreign Affairs and International Cooperation.

 He chairs the Board of Trustees of Sorbonne University Abu Dhabi and the UAE Rhodes Scholarship Committee.
 He is board member of the Emirates Diplomatic Academy, the Sheikh Zayed Book Award, the Paris Institut du Monde Arabe, the International Prize for Arab Fiction, and Abu Dhabi University.
 He held Board roles at the LSE Middle East Center, the Alliance Française - Paris, the Wagner Society - Leipzig and Abu Dhabi, and the Aga Khan Museum Toronto.